 As we were visiting in December, the hotel was all decked out for Christmas, with a stunning Christmas tree on every floor, welcoming decorations in the lobby and Christmas carols played on the piano.
 It was the most festive we felt all season!
 I would definitely recommend Shangri-La’s Far Eastern Plaza Hotel, Taipei if you are planning a trip to Taipei with kids.

-Read more at Shangri-La’s Far Eastern Plaza Hotel, Taipei website here.
+Read more at Shangri-La’s Far Eastern Plaza Hotel, Taipei website here and click here to check the latest prices.

 Pin it for Later!